finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Compliance.md

 - **3LOD: Independent Assurance:** This includes **internal auditors** .
 The third line of defence provides independent assurance on the effectiveness of the overall risk management framework and ensures that any deficiencies or gaps are addressed.
 This includes periodic audits, required disclosures and annual financial reporting.

+Within regulated industries, the **3LOD**risk also reports upwards to:

 - **External auditors/regulators:**  **External auditors** can play an important role through their considerations of the governance and control structure where this is relevant to financial reporting.
 For regulated entities,  governance and risk management requirements (see below for examples) are often set by **regulators**.

 Further Reading: